IFRS 16 Lease Liability

 Balance Sheet

 Lease liabilities must be presented separately from other liabilities, or the line items that include them must be disclosed.
-They should be split between:
+Where a current/non-current balance sheet is used (as most entities do), they should be split between:

 Cash Flow Statement